|Teaching method||Contact hours|

 - execution of professional activities and research under the supervision of the host institution and WU-staff;

-- visiting other land and water management contexts in relation to the students topic (projects, organisations, research programmes);
+- visiting other land and water management contexts in relation to the students topic (projects, organizations, research programs);

-- collection and analysis of data and information pertaining to the research topic of the internship and the BSc-thesis;
+- collection of data and information pertaining to the research topic of the internship and the BSc-thesis;

 - presenting their experiences.

-Based on the quality of the internship, using the BIL BSc-internship evaluation forms.
+Based on the quality of the internship (with input from the host organization) and the (reflection) report, using the BIL-internship evaluation forms.

 Guidelines for the internship-thesis combination are available on: